The smart way to migrate: Taking your users into consideration

 The same systems focus tends to have the risk to overlook the role of the system users.
 When moving from one system to another, it makes sense to start with assessing any changes in functional coverage, like e.g. how would processing of content changes with new capabilities available in the target system.
 However, the way people structure, manage, find and use content is equally important to understand, as a migration project is a great moment to assess if any improvements in this way of working can be achieved.
 For that, a close understanding of current ways of working with content is key.

-3. Understanding of the target system capabilities by migration vendor
+3. Understanding the target system capabilities by migration vendor

 4. Allowing for flexible transformations of data by the migration tools

-It is key to have the capability to re-structure content in a flexible manner for three main reasons:
+It is essential to have the capability to restructure content in a flexible manner for 3 main reasons:

 - The differences between source and target capabilities may force content structures and the metadata associated with content items to be transformed into a model that fits the target way of working